 You've packed away or burned everything that reminds you of your ex, so now it’s time to switch up your living situation.
 Although you consider moving to someplace exotic like Morocco, you decide painting your walls a cheery color and putting your bed against the other wall will do the trick.
 Just when you start thinking of how your ex will respond to this new layout when he comes over, you stop yourself, come back to reality, take two sleeping pills and go to bed.
 After a month of crying, drinking, and eating non-stop you've realized sleeping it off is best.
 You, however, dream about him endlessly, and the next morning type "Memory Erasing Techniques" into Google.

-Month 3: You know you're not over your ex, like, AT ALL, but go out with that dude in accounting who's been after you ever since you started working at your job.
+Month 3: You know you're not over your ex, like, AT ALL, but go out with that dude in accounting who's been after you ever since you started your job.